yury-g/Parsons/README.md

 👏

-Thank you Bryan Ma!
-Your "course in a git-repo" format blew my mind.
-Very nice work.
+Thank you Bryan Ma, for your awesome "course in a git-repo" approach.
+Very very nice work.
 https://github.com/whoisbma/Game-Aesthetics-SP16

 ---